How to survive a blizzard in the wilderness

 2) Learn how to make a blizzard shelter

 The trench is exactly how it sounds, just scoop out about 3 feet deep by however long your body is and climb in.
 Make sure to scoop all the snow onto the side the wind is blowing from so it catches the snow and builds itself up into a bank.
-Look for deeper snow to make sure you have enough cover and be careful not to trap to much condensation in your clothing when in the trench, as it may freeze inside your clothing.
+Look for deeper snow to make sure you have enough cover and be careful not to trap too much condensation in your clothing when in the trench, as it may freeze inside your clothing.

 Depending on how bad the blizzard is and how much snow it contains, this one can take either much less or considerably more work than digging a trench, so take into consideration what you have to work with and how strong the blizzard is.